jddf/spec/README.md

 * `name`, a human-readable description of why the "schema" is invalid, and
 * `schema`, a JSON value that is not a correct schema

-The contents of `tests/invalid-schema.json` can be described with this JDDL
+The contents of `tests/invalid-schema.json` can be described with this JDDF
 schema:

 ```json